rpensch/genome_analysis/wiki.md

 Read mapping was performed with BWA and Samtools.
 First, the assembly was indexed, then the reads were mapped to it and sorted.

-### 8 Post-mapping analyses - Read counting
+### 8 Read counting

 Mapped reads were counted with the Python package HTSeq that uses the BAM file generated in the previous step as well as the gff file produced during annotation.
 The number of reads is mostly distributed between zero and around 2000 with the median being at around 500 reads (see results) which means that most genes are expressed.
 A gene counts as expressed when one or more reads map to it.

-### 9 Diff Ex
+### 9 Differential Expression

+Differential expression analysis of the RNA sequence data retrieved from cultures grown in BH and serum was performed with the R package DESeq and revealed a differentially expressed gene cluster involved in purine biosynthesis just as the results of the paper show as well.
+In general, the different samples and different conditions do cluster together as shown in the heat map.
+The PCA performed on the rlog-transformed data indicates that 99 % of the variance can be explained by the the different growth mediums.

 ## Extra Analyses

 ### 10 Genome Assembly with Illumina and Nanopore Reads

 Illumina and Nanopore reads were then assembled together using Spades which specializes in assembling data from different sequencing methods as well as long and short reads in one step.
 Illumina and Nanopore files were included in the command according to the manual and to reduce running time the Kmer size was set to 55 instead of trying various different ones.
-Later, another assembly was performed with k-mer size 77.
+As stated above, it is recommended to use a k-mer size that is smaller than 80 % of the read lenght wich is 100 bp in the case of the short Illumina reads here.

+This second assembly using Spades turned out less good than the assembly generated with Canu.
+There are 52 contigs in this one which is quite a lot compared to the 12 that Canu produced.
+However, very short contigs should probably be discarded and statistics are calculated based on contigs that are larger than 500 bp only which makes the total number of contigs 18 which is still higher.
+The total length of the Spades assembly amounts to 3135284 bp which is shorter than the Canu assembly and therefore further away from the recerence assembly as well.
+The longest contig is 986763 bp, N50 is 840748, N75 266941, L50 2 and L75 is 4. he number of N's per 100 kbp is zero and the GC content is 37.67 %.
+The MUMmerplot comparison shows that there are long stretches of forward matches and especially the larger contigs match the Canu assembly very well, but there are still quite a lot of rather big insertions in the Canu assembly.

 ### 11 Plasmid Identification

 First, plasmid identification was attempted using the Spades plasmid algorithm on Illumina and Nanopore reads which did not produce the expected results.
 Instead of identifying six plamsmids as the authods of the paper did, it did not recognize any.
-Even after swithing and trying several smaller k-mer sizes which is supposed to facilitate plasmid identification as well as removing the Nanopore reads which can cause problems with the plasmid algorithm, the results did not change.
-Then, PlasmidFinder (https://cge.cbs.dtu.dk/services/PlasmidFinder/) was used on the assembly of PacBio reads which finally identified six plasmids.
-It is hard to properly evaluate the different results since the authors do not mention how they reached the conclusion that the genome consists of one chromosome and six plasmids.
+Even after switching and trying several smaller k-mer sizes which is supposed to facilitate plasmid identification as well as removing the Nanopore reads that can cause problems with the plasmid algorithm, the results did not change.
+Then, PlasmidFinder was used on the assembly of PacBio reads which finally identified six plasmids.

-### 12 Post-mapping analyses - SNP calling
+### 12 SNP calling

 #### Other Questions: